The River Deerness

 The nearby Ushaw College, a Catholic institution, pitched a large tent in the college grounds in which the miners could reside.
 Labour was brought in from elsewhere to work at the colliery, though a group of men who arrived from Staffordshire to work at the mine in place of the striking miners were persuaded to return home by union officials who paid their fare home even though the new workers were threatened by the colliery manager working for Chaytor.

 New Brancepeth and Alum Waters

-At nearby Hareholme Farm, a chapel once stood close to the Deerness that was reputedly founded around 1170 by a murderer called Redpath who is supposed to have been one of the murderers of Thomas a’ Becket’s murderers but his name doesn’t not appear in the list of assailants of that famous archbishop.
+At the nearby Hareholme Farm, a chapel once stood close to the Deerness that was reputedly founded around 1170 by a murderer called Redpath who is supposed to have been one of the assassins of Thomas a’ Becket but Redpath’s name doesn’t not appear in the list of assailants of that famous archbishop.